 Being the "tech-savvy" one in the family is both a gift and a curse.
-Helping your grandmother download an OTT app, or showing your dad how to set up folders in her email account, may seem like menial tasks.
+Helping your grandmother download an OTT app, or showing your dad how to set up folders in his email account, may seem like menial tasks.
 But to family members less familiar with new technology, these tasks can feel overwhelming.
 Your ability to guide them through technological challenges might make you the designated computer person in the family.

 When living in the same city or the same house, you can drop by to assist your parents and older family members with tech challenges whenever needed.
 But if you can't be physically present, it maybe difficult for your not-so-tech-savvy loved ones to get proper technical support.

 Regardless of the size or complexity of the issue, reliable remote desktop software, like Zoho Assist, provides the means to help family members from any location.
 You don't even need to be near your computer—you can remotely access your relative's computer or laptop on the go with the Zoho Assist Technician Mobile App.

 How can you help non-tech savvy relatives with technology?

 Describing issues and giving instructions over the phone can be frustrating for both sides.
 It's easier to help if you have access to your relative's screen to resolve the issue.
 Downloading Zoho Assist makes it easy for you to access the device and resolve the issue precisely and quickly.